prakashjayy/medium_blogs/Transfer_Learning/Load_new_Images_and_access_required_layer.md

 images easily.

 Here we will be doing only one thing:
-1) When u get a new set of images and you want to classify them, you can send these images through the imagenet trained inception network of your choice and extract features or weights of which every layer we like
+1) When u get a new set of images and you want to classify them, you can send these images through the imagenet trained inception network of your choice and extract features or weights of which ever layer we like.
-2) With these extracted features as dependent variables we can apply any machine learning models and do classification
+2) With these extracted features as dependent variables we can apply any machine learning models and do classification.

 Import Tensorflow: